hrishikeshtak/Faster-Map-Query-Resolution-using-Hadoop-based-Spark-Cluster/README.md

         To create our own subnet first see **" Creation-of-Ad-Hoc-Network "** , and then first run the script on master and then on the slave machine .
         In case of more than one slave , we required to make changes in slave script .

+### 5. Hadoop Wordcount Example :

+        To check that our Hadoop cluster is successful or not , try to run the hadoop wordcount example .
+Go to Hadoop-wordcount-example repo and then run the script  run_hadoop-2.2.0_wordcount_program.sh .